 The entire school community shares in the responsibility for maintaining an atmosphere conducive to productive learning in pleasant circumstances.
 While the ultimate responsibility for discipline rests with the administration, students are expected to observe the Honor Code and all rules and policies regarding personal conduct.
 They are encouraged to help others do so as well.
 Staff members are required to address any misbehavior of which they are aware and to correct the situation, if they are able.
-Repeated or aggravated cases of wrongful behavior are referred to the Dean, who then assumes responsibility for remedying the situation.
+Repeated or aggravated cases of wrongful behavior are referred to the Associate Head of School for Community, who then assumes responsibility for remedying the situation.
 The principles governing Academy discipline are threefold: